SwiftyBeaver/SwiftyBeaver-Vapor/README.md

 let app = Droplet(initializedProviders: [sbProvider])
 let log = app.log.self // to avoid writing app.log all the time
 ```

+Add the SwiftyBeaver [logging destinations](http://docs.swiftybeaver.com/category/8-logging-destinations) you want to use, optionally adjust their defaults like format, color, filter or minimum log level and you are ready to log 🙌
 <br/>

 ## Use